 Using VR, it’s easy for people who aren’t familiar with architecture to better understand the buildings and atmosphere.Ignacio Sambarino, Guest Coordinator, 33N34S

-33NORTH 34SOUTH modelled a selection of Uruguayan architecture with Revit, and then exported the models using Kubity PRO.
+33NORTH 34SOUTH modelled a selection of Uruguayan architecture with Revit, and then exported the models using Kubity.
 They set up a VR lounge inside the exhibition stocked with Samsung Gear VR headsets with the Kubity Go app pre-installed and models ready to explore.

 “The visitors were excited and curious [to experience VR with Kubity].
 It’s not that common here in Uruguay to use virtual reality software.”